 Lately I've been working on a few different things:

 Google Cloud project for a large, international company

 An international enterprise is looking to the future and how the cloud can help transform their business models.
 They are therefore starting new projects to explore GCP.
 Being more experienced with the Google Cloud Platform and Golang, I can help them avoid some time-consuming mistakes and get them up and running quicker.

 - Legacy software: They are in the early phases of transforming some of their legacy systems to use the cloud.
 Since legacy systems are not made with the cloud in mind, this typically poses a few challenges.

 - All new tech stack: Beginning with cloud and a new programming language means switching tech stack completely and therefore learning a number of new technologies at the same time.
 Luckily, there are some easy wins to be had.

-Backend for a Norwegian startup
+Backend for a reMarkable

 - Real-time: Parts of the system requires soft real time attributes.